Private Internet Access Review: Recommended VPN in 2023?

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We assessed random PIA servers in the US and Germany at different times of the day to more accurately gauge their speeds and performance.
+We measure the speed of all VPNs from our sample using a server in Europe with a 1 GB/s connection.
+To effectively do this, we connect to random PIA servers in the US and Germany at different times of the day.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results over the last 12 months, arranged in order of download and upload speed (descending):

 With such a huge server network, we had high expectations for PIA.
-Unfortunately, with a download speed of 109.7 MB/s and an upload speed of 17 MB/s, it was only good enough for 17th place, leaving us disappointed.
+Unfortunately, with an average download speed of 109.7 MB/s and an upload speed of 17 MB/s, it was only good enough for 17th place.

 The chart below shows PIA's average speeds over the past months: